brushfiretech/brushfire-legal/terms.md

 If you use this site, you are responsible for maintaining the confidentiality of your account and password and for restricting access to your computer, and you agree to accept responsibility for all activities that occur under your account or password.
 You may not assign or otherwise transfer your account to any other person or entity.
 You acknowledge that Brushfire is not responsible for third party access to your account that results from theft or misappropriation of your account.
 Brushfire and its associates reserve the right to refuse or cancel service, terminate accounts, or remove or edit content in our sole discretion.

 Brushfire does not knowingly collect, either online or offline, personal information from persons under the age of thirteen.
-If you are under 18, you may use the Site only with permission of a parent or guardian.
+If you are under eighteen (18), you may use the Site only with permission of a parent or guardian.

 ### Links to third party sites/Third party services